MALAWI BIRDING TOUR: DETAILED ITINERARY

 With many other species to look for, we shall certainly be kept busy but the small size of the remnant forest concentrates the birds.
 At the forest edge we have an opportunity to look for the superb White-winged Apalis.
 This beautifully coloured warbler with its exceptionally long tail and conspicuous white wing patches is one of the most attractive African warblers.
 A sighting of the Green-headed Oriole, now a very rare bird in Malawi is also a distinct possibility here.
 Spectacular Livingstone’s Turacos and White-eared Barbets call from the treetops and on entering the forest the easily recognizable “Hello Georgie” cry of the African Emerald Cuckoo comes drifting through the trees, while Bar-tailed Trogons may respond to an imitation of their whistling call.
 If conditions are wet enough, we shall listen out for the eerie foghorn like call of the Buff-spotted Flufftail and if we are fortunate to find a responsive bird then we may get some glimpses of this secretive little forest crake creeping through the leaf litter or alternatively even climbing up into shrubs or small trees!

-Later we will leave the Zomba Plateau to travel to Liwonde town where we will leave our vehicle and transfer by boat to Liwonde National Park, birding the riverbanks as we go.
+Later we will leave the Zomba Plateau to travel to Liwonde town where we will leave our vehicle and transfer by boat to Liwonde National Park for a two night stay, birding the riverbanks as we go.
 Our journey takes us along the Shire River, which drains Lake Malawi and then enters Lake Malombe before flowing south through the park on its way to join the mighty Zambezi in Mozambique.

 As we slowly make our way up the river, the evocative cries of the African Fish Eagle echoes through the air and we should encounter large flocks of waterbirds on the flood plain or on dead trees lining the banks.
 Western Osprey and the huge Goliath Herons (the world’s largest heron) fish these waters and African Marsh Harriers quarter the open grasslands and reedy areas.